 Surgery is a standard.
 For smaller tumors, you might get a lumpectomy, in which only the abnormal cells and some of the surrounding normal tissue are removed.
 Some women choose a mastectomy, in which the entire breast is removed.
 After a mastectomy, you might choose to have breast reconstruction surgery.
 Mastectomy is appropriate if a lumpectomy is unable to remove all of the in-situ cancer.

-Radiation therapy is standard treatment after a lumpectomy.
-Radiation therapy attacks any abnormal cells that might have been missed and decreases the risk of cancer reoccurence/
+Radiation therapymay be recommended after a lumpectomy.
+Radiation therapy attacks any abnormal cells that might have been missed and decreases the risk of cancer recurrence.

 Biological therapy.
-In over 50% of people with DCIS, HER2 is over expressed.
+In over 50% of people with DCIS, there is overproduction of a protein called HER2.
 Herceptin, a drug which attacks the HER2 oncogene, is currently being studied in clinical trial to treat HER2-positive DCIS.